-Acute and chronic infections including viral, bacterial, fungal, and mycobacterial infections can all cause splenomegaly and shall be carefully ruled out.
+Acute and chronic infections, including viral, bacterial, fungal, and mycobacterial infections, can all cause splenomegaly and shall be carefully ruled out.

-Cytopenias and diseases causing splenic sequestration can be ruled out by complete blood counts, peripheral blood smear and hemoglobin electrophoresis.
+Cytopenias and diseases causing splenic sequestration can be ruled out by complete blood counts, peripheral blood smear, and hemoglobin electrophoresis.

-Infiltrative disorders such as glycogen storage diseases are a rare cause of splenomegaly and shall be considered if other more common causes are ruled out in patients with other clinical features consistent with these glycogen storage diseases.
+Infiltrative disorders such as glycogen storage diseases are rare cause of splenomegaly and shall be considered if other more common causes are ruled out in patients with other clinical features consistent with these glycogen storage diseases.

 The prognosis for patients with splenomegaly depends on the condition causing the enlargement.
-Regardless of the underlying etiology, the risk of rupture even with minor trauma is high in patients with an enlarged spleen.
+Regardless of the underlying etiology, the risk of rupture, even with minor trauma, is high in patients with an enlarged spleen.

 Splenic rupture is the most feared complication of splenomegaly.
 Patients are advised to avoid high-impact or contact sports to minimize this risk.
-Cytopenias due to splenomegaly is another potential complication.
+Cytopenias due to splenomegaly are another potential complication.
 Most of these can be minimized with splenectomy if indicated.

 Patients with enlarged spleens are advised to avoid high-impact or contact sports to avoid the risk of splenic rupture.

-Once a patient undergoes splenectomy, they should be advised of the higher risk of infections and proper immunization should take place to minimize this risk.
+Once a patient undergoes splenectomy, they should be advised of the higher risk of infections, and proper immunization should take place to minimize this risk.